 Transferring Courses as a Current Student

-The following regulations pertain to current TU students wishing to transfer course work from other institutions to Towson University.
+The following regulations pertain to current Towson University students wishing to transfer course work from other institutions to TU.
 Only currently enrolled degree candidates in good academic standing are eligible to transfer course work.
-For information regarding course work taken prior to your admission to Towson, please refer to Undergraduate Admission section on Transfer Policy.
+For information regarding course work taken prior to your admission to TU, please refer to Undergraduate Admission section on Transfer Policy.

 Regulations Pertaining to Transfer Credit After Matriculation

-- Towson students who wish to take courses at other regionally accredited institutions with the intent of applying those credits toward a degree at Towson must complete a Transfer Petition Form.
-The petition may require the signature of the chair of the department in which the equivalent course is offered at Towson.
-Petitions must be completed and returned to the Registrar’s Office for approval before registering for the course(s) at another institution.
+- TU students who wish to take courses at other regionally accredited institutions with the intent of applying those units toward a degree at TU must complete a Transfer Petition Form.
+The petition may require the signature of the chair of the department in which the equivalent course is offered at TU.
+Petitions must be completed and approved by the Registrar’s Office before registering for the course(s) at another institution.

 - Courses transferred from two-year institutions cannot be used to satisfy the Advanced Composition requirement.
 Writing courses taken at four-year regionally accredited institutions may be considered as meeting this requirement upon request by students for evaluation by the appropriate academic department or, where necessary, by TU’s Department of English.
 A grade of "C" or higher is required.

 - Native students.
-Courses attempted at Towson may NOT be repeated at other institutions for the purpose of receiving credit at TU or adjusting the Towson record.
+Courses attempted at TU may NOT be repeated at other institutions for the purpose of receiving credit at TU or adjusting the TU record.
 (See Repeating Courses.)

-- With prior permission, students may take courses for transfer to Towson University until they have attained 90 units.
+- With prior permission, students may take courses for transfer to TU until they have attained 90 units.
 However, no more than 64 units may be transferred from a regionally accredited two-year institution.

-- Students are expected to complete the final 30 units toward their degrees at Towson.
+- Students are expected to complete the final 30 units toward their degrees at TU.
 Exceptions may be granted in cases of documented extraordinary circumstances.
 Students must petition the Academic Standards Committee to transfer work after having earned 90 units.
 Petitions must be presented before students register for courses at other institutions.
-If it is for a major/minor course, the petition should include a brief note from the department chair or program coordinator supporting the request.

 - Students are permitted to apply credit from study abroad toward the final 30 units of their undergraduate degree.